 For eight years, Replay Music Studios was a beloved destination for musicians of all ages.
 We are forever grateful to our amazing staff and loyal customers who helped us make our dream come true by sharing the joy of making music at Replay.
-While we plan a path forward for a potential new location, we are offering in-person programs and lessons from other studio locations.
+Complications during the pandemic led us to simplify our business and focus on education.
+Our partnership with Music Makers NYC allows us to continue to offer rock band programs and private lessons in a professional studio environment.
 We also offer the option for virtual private lessons using Zoom.
 Learn more here.

 Founder/ Director/ C0-Owner

 John Rubin got his start where musicians so often do: in the basement of the house he grew up in.
 Making noise soon turned into making music and a passion for playing was cemented.
 An accomplished drummer, Rubin has been active playing and recording in NYC since he moved here in 1993.
 His musical training includes periods of study at The Drummers Collective as well as studying privately with Andrew Cyrille and Master Drummer Michael Carvin.
 After 15 years as a child therapist and social worker and watching his musical son and daughter grow older, he observed that the love of music can make a powerful difference in how an individual relates to the world.
 Rubin saw a need for a rehearsal studio that caters to all musicians, from new players to pros.
 He returned to his roots, fusing his love of drumming with his commitment to children’s well-being and founded Replay Music Studios in 2012.
 Since opening, Rubin has cultivated a rapport with his staff, students and rehearsal customers based on the belief that personal expression is at the heart of meaningful music.

 To learn more about John’s teaching philosophy and why he started Replay, watch this video.